Coffee bean

-A coffee bean is a seed of the Coffea plant and the source for coffee.
-It is the pip inside the red or purple fruit.
-This fruit is often referred to as a coffee cherry.
-Just like ordinary cherries, the coffee fruit is also a so-called stone fruit.
-Even though the coffee beans are not technically beans, they are referred to as such because of their resemblance to true beans.
-The fruits; cherries or berries, most commonly contain two stones with their flat sides together.
-A small percentage of cherries contain a single seed, instead of the usual two.
-This is called a "peaberry".
-The peaberry occurs only between 10% and 15% of the time, and it is a fairly common (yet scientifically unproven) belief that they have more flavour than normal coffee beans.
+A coffee bean is a seed from the Coffea plant and the source for coffee.
+This fruit is often referred to as a coffee cherry, but unlike the cherry, which usually contains a single pit, it is a berry with most commonly two seeds with their flat sides together.
+Even though the seeds are not technically beans, they are referred to as such because of their resemblance to true beans.
+A fraction of coffee cherries contain a single seed, called a "peaberry".
+Peaberries make up only around 10% to 15% of all coffee beans.
+It is a fairly common belief that they have more flavour than normal coffee beans.
 Like Brazil nuts (a seed) and white rice, coffee beans consist mostly of endosperm.

-The two most economically important varieties of coffee plant are the Arabica and the Robusta; approximately 60% of the coffee produced worldwide is Arabica and ~40% is Robusta.
-Arabica beans consist of 0.8–1.4% caffeine and Robusta beans consist of 1.7–4.0% caffeine.
+The two most economically important varieties of coffee plants are the arabica and the robusta; approximately 60% of the coffee produced worldwide is arabica and some 40% is robusta.
+Arabica beans consist of 0.8–1.4% caffeine and robusta beans consist of 1.7–4.0% caffeine.
 As coffee is one of the world's most widely consumed beverages, coffee beans are a major cash crop and an important export product, accounting for over 50% of some developing nations' foreign exchange earnings.
-This has made coffee very important in culture and food around the world.
-In 2017, 70% of total coffee production was exported, worth US$19.9 billion.
+The global coffee industry is valued at $495.50 billion, as of 2023; the largest producer of coffee and coffee beans is Brazil.
+Other main exporters of coffee beans are Colombia, Vietnam, and Ethiopia.